 BOGY Thumbnails are thumbnails that use these four colors:

 Well, if you look around YouTube, you’ll notice that the site is mostly red, black and white.

 And if your thumbnail also uses red, black and white… your video will blend in.

-But when you use BOGY thumbnails, your videos stands out and grabs attention.
+But when you use BOGY thumbnails, your videos stand out and grab attention.

-For example, I use green as the main color in my thumbnails:
+For example, I use a lot of green (along with other non-YouTube colors) in my thumbnails:

 This is partly for branding reasons (green is the main color for my blog and YouTube channel).

 But it’s also to help my videos stand out on the YouTube platform: